 - Contact potential advisors with a brief email.
 More information is available in this helpful article, but your email should include:

 - Your interest in joining their research lab

-- Inquire if they are accepting new graduate students
+- An inquiry as to whether they are accepting new graduate students

 - If they are accepting students, arrange a meeting, either in-person or via phone or video conference call.

 Questions to ask a potential advisor (in no particular order):

 - What are your active projects and what would my role be if I joined your lab?

 - What kind of funding is available for my position (teaching assistantships, research assistantships)?

 - What meetings/conferences will I attend?

 - Do you have additional requirements of your students (ie. attending working groups, additional coursework, etc.)?